Uniform Inference on High-dimensional Spatial Panel Networks: Model and Estimation

-It is worth noting that in the high-dimensional setting, $\hat\Omega$ is singular due to the rank deficiency.
-A regularized estimator should be used.
-In particular, we shall consider the constrained $\ell_1$-minimization for inverse matrix estimation (CLIME; see \citealp{cai2011constrained}).
-Define $\Upsilon^0\defeq \Omega^{-1}$ and let $\hat\Upsilon^1=(\hat\upsilon_{ij}^1)$ be the solution of
+Our estimation procedure is designed for settings where $n,p,K_j$, and $q_j$ (and thus $K$ and $q$) can all diverge.
+It includes a special case of many IV problems with $n,q\to\infty$ while the number of unknown parameters is fixed.
+In this scenario, regularization on the parameters is not required in the first estimation step.
+For instance, in our supplementary simulation study in Appendix \ref{ab}, we consider the Arellano-Bond (AB) estimator for dynamic panel models, where an excessive number of instruments is used to estimate two parameters.
+We use the conventional AB estimator as the preliminary estimator, which is then refined in a subsequent debiasing step to address overidentification with optimal moment selection.

-where $|\cdot|_{\max}$ is the element-wise max norm of a matrix, and $\ell_n^\Upsilon>0$ is a tuning parameter.
-A further symmetrization step is taken by
+It is worth noting that in the high-dimensional setting ($q>n$), $\hat\Omega$ is singular due to the rank deficiency, necessitating the use of a regularized estimator for the precision matrix.
+Specifically, we consider the constrained $\ell_1$-minimization for inverse matrix estimation (CLIME; see \citealp{cai2011constrained}).
+In Appendix \ref{a9.2}, we will present a feasible debiased estimator $\check\theta_1$ that incorporates approximate inverse matrices.
+The convergence rates of the estimators involved in addressing the rank deficiency are analyzed in several auxiliary lemmas in the same appendix.